Riley-Py/UWaterloo-Work/MSE 261/Time Value of Money.md

 - *Opportunity cost* - Having money now offers more options/investment opportunities

 ### Time Value of Money
-- Valuing money more than later, there should
+- Valuing money more than later, there should be some incentive to part with the money
+	- Basis of *positive interest*
+- Interest rate needs to be positive to get impatient people to stop spending and save for future spending
+- From liquidity preference perspecitve, a positive interest is